mtv1301/car-rent-service/README.md

-## **Taxi Service Application**
+## **Car Rent Service**

 ### General info

-This project is a simple realization of "taxi service" system.
+This project is a simple realization of "car rent service" system.
 User can sign up as a driver.
 Driver can see and manage information about available cars.
 The project is N-tier application with:

 * DAO layer for interaction with DB.